lakshyasoni97/ai/_pages/about.md

   - /about/
   - /about.html
 ---

 Hello there!
 I'm Lakshya Soni, a passionate and results-driven Data Scientist with a background in Artificial Intelligence and Data Science.
 Welcome to my digital space, where I showcase my professional journey, projects, and skills.
+You can find my resume [here](/files/lakshya_resume.pdf).

 ## About Me